USNavalResearchLaboratory/task-scheduling/README.md

 includes traditional schedulers as well as both supervised and reinforcement learning schedulers.

 ## Installation
-The `task_scheduling` package has not been published to public code repositories.
-The package can be installed locally using
+The `task_scheduling` package can be installed locally using
 ```
 pip install <path>
 ```